-But walks in downtown Bend by the banks of Mirror Pond and the Deschutes River are just as rewarding, as is the view of the Cascades through the windows of the Row, where salty kimchi burgers and black ale pair well.
-"Beer drinking is probably the town's No. 1 activity these days," jokes John Furgurson of the High Desert Museum, seven miles south of town.
-Starting January 17, the museum hosts a special exhibition on the roots of the region's craft-brewing scene.
+But walks in downtown Bend by the banks of Mirror Pond and the Deschutes River are just as rewarding, as is the view of the Cascades through the windows of the Row, where the Kimcheese Steak—a Philly cheesesteak with homemade kimchee—and black ale pair well.

-Meanwhile, craft cocktails have taken root at Stihl Whiskey Bar, which boasts 150 brands of whiskey, and at the new Dogwood Cocktail Cabin, where the delicious sidecar comes dressed with a sumac rim.
-The Hideaway Tavern serves a rich, warming duck-gravy poutine that tastes like a reward well earned, no matter how you spent the day.
+Meanwhile, craft cocktails have taken root at Stihl Whiskey Bar, which boasts 300 brands of whiskey, and at the Dogwood Cocktail Cabin, where the delicious sidecar comes dressed with a sumac rim.
+The Hideaway Tavern serves IPA-battered onion rings with chipotle ranch that taste like a reward well earned, no matter how you spent the day.
 (877) 245-8484, visitbend.com. —Tim Neville

 The rustic retreat: MOUNT CHARLESTON, NEVADA

-Looming 11,918 feet above the Mojave Desert, Charleston Peak seems as surreal as the Vegas Strip an hour to the east.
-This centerpiece of the 316,000-acre Spring Mountains National Recreation Area is an alpine beauty primed for winter sports—Las Vegas Ski & Snowboard Resort recently added a tubing area and a speedy new lift—and ideal for outdoor exploration.
+Looming nearly 12,000 feet above the Mojave Desert, Charleston Peak seems as surreal as the Vegas Strip an hour to the east.
+This centerpiece of the 316,000-acre Spring Mountains National Recreation Area is an alpine beauty primed for winter sports—Las Vegas Ski & Snowboard Resort features a tubing area and speedy lift—and ideal for outdoor exploration.

-At the Spring Mountains Visitor Center, kids can learn to identify the tracks of mountain lions, elk, coyotes, and other wildlife with the help of discovery packs that are free to borrow.
-Snowshoers can get directions for walks such as the three-mile trail to frozen Mary Jane Falls.
-When the new butterfly-roofed visitor center opens in early spring, hikers will be able to park their cars and walk right onto freshly built trails surrounding it.
+At the Spring Mountains Visitor Gateway, kids can learn to identify the tracks of mountain lions, elk, coyotes, and other wildlife with the help of discovery packs that are free to borrow.
+Snowshoers can get directions for walks such as the Lower Bristlecone Trail.
+At the butterfly-roofed visitor center, hikers can park their cars and walk right onto the freshly built trails surrounding it.
 Whatever the day holds, it's tempting to finish up at Mt.
 Charleston Lodge, whose windows offer snowy views of Kyle Canyon that glitter as enchantingly as the state's entertainment capital.
 (702) 872-5486, gomtcharleston.com. —Laura Read

 The red rock hideaway: BRIAN HEAD, UTAH